Xorlev/sequencefile-rs/README.md

 ```

 ## License
-rust-sequencefile is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0),
+sequencefile-rs is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0),
 with portions covered by various BSD-like licenses.

 See LICENSE-APACHE, and LICENSE-MIT for details.